Starting with this Design what was notable was this is composed of three different components. First there is this Tab

 Design Review

-First things first, setup all the Design Variables or Tokens that apply to this new Design.
+First things first, setup all the Design Variables (or Tokens) that apply to this new Design.
 Luckily a detailed Figma was provided and many of my Design related questions were answered.
 Typically when working with Designs some common questions that might be missing from the Design include:

 - What are the active and focus states of this element?